seahoop/SnakeProject/README.md

 Snake Project

 # Project Description
-The Snake Game is an exciting web game controlled by four keys on end users keyboard ```Up, Left, Right```.
+The Snake Game is an exciting web game controlled by three keys on end users keyboard ```Up, Left, Right```.
 The Game features an extendible Snake starting at default as 4 blocks, the Snake will be caged in an square shaped arena which the size will be 20*20(refer to example below)

 ![some alt text](https://i.postimg.cc/jSpXmDrh/Screenshot-2024-07-12-at-11-53-02-AM.png)

-The game will start when user press on any four keys ```Up, Left, Right```.
+The game will start when user press on any three keys ```Up, Left, Right```.
 Simultananeously the program will execute the pre-programmed action, which start randomly showing apple in random blocks one at an time.
 The end user will try to use ```Up, Left, Right``` to direct the snake to eat the apple.
 When succesfully comeplete the action of going through an apple, the apple will automatically dissapear and the snake will become one block longer.
 The user wins when all 20*20 arena is occupied by the Snakes Body, if the snake's head run into any part of the wall on each side of the arena.
 The user loses the Game and the game reset.

 # File Structure Of the Proposed Project